 Deputy Ministers have flexibility in terms of how they exercise their role in strengthening the linkages between the public service and universities.
 However there are some clear best practices, as outlined below:

 - working with key partners on campus, usually the President of the university;

 - working with universities to facilitate lectures and presentations by senior public servants;

-- promoting opportunities for mid-career public servants, specifically the Public Servant-in-Residence Program, to executives in departments and universities;
+- promoting opportunities for mid-career public servants, specifically the Public Servant-in-Residence Initiative, to executives in departments and universities;

 - advising graduate students of employment opportunities within the federal public service and promoting the public service as a career choice;